bostongolang/golang-lab-chat/lessons/07-logouts.md

     1. :star2: If cu.ReadLine() returns an error, do not write a message to the queue.
-Instead, call `chatroom.Logout` with the current username. put the current username on the `chatroom.disconnects` channel.
+Instead, call `chatroom.Logout` with the current username.
     1. :star2: Add some logic that checks if `cu.disconnect` is set, then exit the loop.

     [Stuck on any of the steps above?
 Ask your TA, or see the solution!](code/07-logouts/chat.go)